Flavius Aetius: Campaigns against Burgundians, Bagaudae, and Visigoths

-The Monza Cathedral Diptych, which may have been commissioned on Aetius' first consulship.
+The Monza Cathedral Diptych, which may have been commissioned on Aetius's first consulship.
 It may also depict Stilicho.

 From 433 to 450, Aetius was the dominant figure in the Western Empire, obtaining the rank of magnificus vir parens patriusque noster (5 September 435) and playing the role of "protector" of Galla Placidia and Valentinian III while the Emperor was still young.
 At the same time he continued to devote attention to Gaul.
-In 436, the Burgundians of King Gundacar were defeated and obliged to accept peace by Aetius and Avitus; however, the following year he sent Hun foederati to destroy them.
+In 436, the Burgundians of King Gundahar were defeated and obliged to accept peace by Aetius and Avitus; however, the following year he sent Hun foederati to destroy them.
 Allegedly 20,000 Burgundians were killed in a slaughter which probably became the basis of the Nibelungenlied, a German epic.
-That same year Aetius was probably in Armorica with Litorius to suppress a rebellion of the Bagaudae under a certain Tibatto.
+That same year Aetius was probably in Armorica with Litorius to suppress a rebellion of the Bagaudae under their leader Tibatto.
 The year 437 saw his second consulship and the wedding of Valentinian and Licinia Eudoxia in Constantinople; it is probable that Aetius attended the ceremony that marked the restoration of the direct rule of the Emperor.
 At that time his general Litorius had broken the siege of Narbona and had turned the war in favor of the Romans.
 The following two years were occupied by a campaign against the Suebi and by the war against the Visigoths; in 438 Aetius won a major battle (probably the Battle of Mons Colubrarius), but in 439 the Visigoths defeated and killed Litorius and his Hun Foederati.
 Aetius returned to Gaul after Vetericus had stabilized the situation, and defeated the Visigoths and obtained a treaty.
 On his return to Italy, he was honoured by a statue erected by the Senate and the People of Rome by order of the Emperor; this was probably the occasion for the panegyric written by Merobaudes.